 CBD is one of the safest and most commonly used medications in the country.
 It is used to help treat several different types of conditions, including mental illnesses and physical health problems.
-When you buy a CBD product, you can look up its certificate of analysis to ensure that what you are about to take is safe and of good quality.
+When you buy a CBD product, you can look up its certificate of analysis to ensure that what you are about to take is safe and high quality.
+This is a document that describes the composition of a product, as issued by an accredited laboratory.
+It is an important piece of documentation to hold on to and refer to before use.
 But when you go to look at the certificate of analysis, you might find that you do not know where to even begin.
-That is because a certificate of analysis (or a COA) can be hard to read if you are unsure of what you are looking at.
+That is because a certificate of analysis (or a COA) can be hard to read if you are unfamiliar with what you are looking at.
 When you know what to look for, however, you can ensure that the CBD product in your possession is one that is safe to use.

 How to Read a Certificate of Analysis

 Once you pull up the certificate of analysis for the CBD product you want to use, you will want to make sure that several things check out.
 Consider the following:

 - Check the date — The date on the COA should be recent.
 If the COA has an older date on it, that likely means that the company does not do the appropriate testing of the product as frequently as it should.
 An older date can also mean that they did not yield the same or better results in this batch, hence why they use older information.

 - Make sure it matches — It might sound like something so simple but make sure that the name on your product matches the name on the COA.
 You want to be gathering information about the product you have, not a different one.
 Typically, the name of the product is included in the header of the COA.